 transmit the a PCP Handover element within its every DBand Beacon or Announce frame for each of the next

-dot11NbrOfChangeBeacons BIs with the Old BSSIDset to the BSSID of the PBSSset to the MAC address of the candidate PCP, and the Remaining BIs field within the PCP Handover element set to the number of BIs remaining until the candidate PCP takes over the role of PCP for the PBSS‘s PCP.
-The initial value of the Remaining BIs field shall be equal to the Remaining BI field value last transmitted by the PCP in a the Handover Remaining BI field within the last transmitted Handover Request frame to the candidate PCP, or equal to the Remaining BI field value last received by the PCP in the Handover Remaining BI field within the last received a Handover Request frame from the candidate PCP, whichever is later.
+dot11NbrOfChangeBeacons BIs with the Old BSSID field set to the BSSID of the PBSS, the New PCP Address field set to the MAC address of the candidate PCP, and the Remaining BIs field within the PCP Handover element set to the number of BIs remaining until the candidate PCP takes over the role of PCP for the PBSS‘s PCP.
+The initial value of the Remaining BIs field shall be equal to the Remaining BI field value last transmitted by the PCP in a the Handover Remaining BI field within the last transmitted Handover Request frame to the candidate PCP or equal to the Remaining BI field value last received by the PCP in the Handover Remaining BI field within the last received a Handover Request frame from the candidate PCP, whichever is later.
 A non-PCP STA receiving a DBand

 Beacon or Announce frame containing the PCP Handover element shall set the STA‘s local countdown